FSipiano/newbieDictionary/README.md

 #### **Responsive Web Design** -
 The practice of designing websites so that they adapt gracefully to different-sized devices like phones, tablets, wearable devices, etc. If you’re able to visit a website on your phone and it looks just as proportional and seamless as it does on your computer, it’s an example of responsive web design.

+#### **Runtime** -
+Runtime is the time period during which a program is running on a computer.
+If an operation occurs at ‘runtime’, it occurred when a program is running or the moment at which the program begins to run.
+Also known as execution time.

 #### **Scrum/Agile** -
 Methodical frameworks for organizing, developing, delivering and maintaining software.
 Scrum and Agile disciplines can be applied to a wide variety of fields but has been a popular choice in software development due to its effective approach to handling very complex tasks.